maksymovchynnikov/EventCalc-SHiP/README.md

 ### Validation

-`EventCalc-SHiP` has been intensively cross-checked against [`SensCalc`](https://github.com/maksymovchynnikov/SensCalc) (which, in its turn, has been tested against [`FairShip`](https://github.com/ShipSoft/FairShip) and other tools), see [slides](https://indico.cern.ch/event/1481729/contributions/6256116/).
-The agreement in all the quantities (overall number of events, geometric acceptance, averaged decay probability, spectra, etc.) is within 10%.
+`EventCalc-SHiP` has been intensively cross-checked against [`SensCalc`](https://github.com/maksymovchynnikov/SensCalc) (which, in its turn, has been tested against the past instances of [`FairShip`](https://github.com/ShipSoft/FairShip) and other tools), see [slides](https://indico.cern.ch/event/1481729/contributions/6256116/).
+The agreement in all the quantities (overall number of events, geometric acceptance, averaged decay probability, spectra, etc.) is within better than 10%.

 ## Installation